 What Is the FDIC?

-The FDIC – short for the Federal Deposit Insurance Corporation – is an independent agency of the United States government.
-The FDIC protects you against the loss of your deposits if an FDIC-insured bank or savings association fails.
+The Federal Deposit Insurance Corporation is an independent agency of the United States government.
+The FDIC protects you against the loss of your deposits if an FDIC-insured bank fails.
 FDIC insurance is backed by the full faith and credit of the United States government.
+Since the FDIC began operations in 1934, no depositor has ever lost a penny of FDIC-insured deposits.

 Why Is FDIC Insurance Important to You?

 All FDIC-insured banks must meet high standards for financial strength and stability.
 The FDIC, with other federal and state regulatory agencies, regularly reviews the operations of insured banks to ensure these standards are met.
 Even with these safeguards, some insured banks fail.
-If your insured bank fails, FDIC insurance will cover your deposits, dollar for dollar, including principal and any accrued interest, up to the insurance limit.
+If your insured bank fails, FDIC insurance will cover your deposits, dollar for dollar, including principal and any accrued interest through the date of the insured bank's closing, up to the insurance limit.

 What Does the FDIC Insure?

-The FDIC provides separate insurance coverage for deposit accounts held in different categories of ownership.
-You may qualify for more than $250,000 in coverage at one insured bank if you own deposit accounts in different ownership categories.
+The FDIC provides separate insurance coverage for deposit accounts held in different categories of legal ownership.
+You may qualify for more than $250,000 in coverage at one insured bank if you own deposit accounts in different ownership categories and meet the requirements.

 Common Ownership Categories